DevOps-Represent/docker-101/README.md

  - [Part 3: Docker Tagging.](https://github.com/DevOps-Girls/docker-101/blob/master/3-Tags-and-Push.md) We'll take a look at what Docker tags are, and how to publish your images.

+## What happens next?

+Once you're done with this workshop, you can also go through our [Kubernetes Workshop here.](https://github.com/DevOps-Girls/kubernetes-101/)